Bhaumik-Tandan/drag-drop-frontend/README.md

 - **Tablet**: Optimized layout with collapsible navigation
 - **Mobile**: Touch-friendly interface with mobile-optimized components

-## 🎯 Key Improvements Made

-### UI/UX Enhancements
-1. **Removed Full Name Requirement**: Simplified registration process
-2. **Enhanced Visual Design**: Modern gradients and improved styling
-3. **Better Button States**: Loading states and proper disabled states
-4. **Improved Navigation**: Top bar with user email display
-5. **No Browser Alerts**: Clean notification system using Polaris Banners

-### Technical Improvements
-1. **User Email Display**: Shows actual user email in top navigation
-2. **Enhanced Form Validation**: Real-time validation with helpful messages
-3. **Better Error Handling**: User-friendly error messages
-4. **Improved Loading States**: Proper loading indicators
-5. **Modern Styling**: Gradient backgrounds and enhanced visual appeal

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-If you encounter any issues or have questions:
-1. Check the existing issues in the repository
-2. Create a new issue with detailed information
-3. Contact the development team

-## 🔄 Updates

-Stay updated with the latest changes:
-- Follow the repository for updates
-- Check the changelog for version history
-- Review release notes for new features

----

 **Built with ❤️ using React, TypeScript, and Shopify Polaris**